BigStickStudio/TowerDefense/README.md

 ## Known Bugs:
  - Camera Flips Upside Down when switching from Fixed to Free Camera
+ - Shadow comes through the back of the map

 ## Fixed Bugs:
  - Day and Night Cycles just Jump when they hit 0